C2.2 Determine whether given sets of addition, subtraction, multiplication, and division expressions are equivalent or not.

 Skill: Determining Whether or not Sets of Expressions Involving the Four Operations are Equivalent

-Two addition and substraction expressions are equivalent when they represent the same quantity.
+Two sets of numerical expressions are equivalent when they represent the same quantity.

-For example, by representing the expressions 3 × 4 and 2 × 6 with rulers, the student sees that they are equivalent since they represent the same quantity.
+For example, by representing the expressions 3 × 4 and 2 × 6 with rods, the student can visually identify that they are equivalent since they both have the same length which is representing the same quantity.

-Two numerical expressions are not equivalent when they represent different quantities.
-In a number sentence, the use of the equality sign crossed by a slash (≠) is a symbol that represents this non-equivalence or two different quantities.
+Two numeric expressions are not equivalent when they represent different quantities.
+In a number sentence, the equal sign with a slash through it (≠) is a symbol that represents this non-equivalence of two different quantities.

-The equal sign should not be considered as a symbol that announces the answer to an equation, but as a symbol that shows a relationship between two quantities.
+The equal sign should not be considered a symbol that announces the answer to an equation, but as a symbol that shows equality between two quantities.

 Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8, 2020, Ontario Ministry of Education.